mfeif/mf.com/src/cv/cv.social.md

     - Invited to be the sponsored social enterprise for Forward Fest's [Spring Tech Kickoff]

 2018 - current
 :   Coach/mentor for the [Social Good Accelerator].
-Advised several social enterprises on refining models, pitches, etc.
+Advised several social enterprises on refining models, pitches, etcetera, specializing in web content strategy.

 2018
 :   Mentor/advisor for [Madison Startup Weekend].
+The team I briefly advised happened to win on an in-home private chef popup dinner party business concept.

 2015
 :   Taught cooking classes for [Neighborhood Intervention Program] at Madison Public Library's [Bubbler]